 So, what are our options?
 How can we reduce stress and maintain a healthy lifestyle?
 Stress will never completely disappear from your life.
 To mitigate the negative effects of stress on the body, we can learn to control the high stress “fight-or-flight” response.

-Here are five tips to help quickly reduce stress.
+Here are four tips to help quickly reduce stress.

 In order to achieve mindfulness and reduce stress, meditation is essential.
 Meditation is proving to be a very effective method for adapting and rewiring the brain and allowing us to practice mindfulness.

 Practicing meditation, which targets the brain, mind, body, and behavior has existed for thousands of years.
 In ancient times, meditation was said to improve mental balance, reduce stress, cope with illness, and improve one's overall health and well-being.

 The ability to be mindful is one of the most important means of combating stress.
 We become less tangled up in the past and less worried about the future when our busy minds are quieted, and we become more aware of the present moment.
 As long as we acknowledge and accept our feelings and thoughts, we can enjoy "the now".

 Exercise is not only good for your body, like improving lung capacity and bone density, but it's also good for your brain.
 Since this is where the majority of our stress originates, exercise is extremely important to reduce stress levels.